Skip to main content

 Employment contract

-If the employee already has a contract within a company outside the EU and is transferring to an office of the company within the Netherlands, the case will fall under the ICT Directive.
-In this case, it is not possible to obtain another permit, such as the highly skilled migrant permit or the EU Blue Card – regardless of whether you meet the requirements of the ICT permit.
+If the employee already has a contract within a company outside the EU and is transferring to a group company within the Netherlands and keeps its employment contract with the sending entity, the case will fall under the ICT Directive.
+In this case, it is not possible to obtain another permit, such as the highly skilled migrant permit or the EU Blue Card – regardless of whether you meet the requirements.
 The ICT permit holder can apply for an EU Blue Card or HSM permit upon receiving an employment contract with the Netherlands entity, or if the employee switches to a new employer outside the group.

 Position